mesosphere/dcos-commons/frameworks/cassandra/README.md

 Some changes, such as decreasing the number of nodes or changing volume requirements, are not supported after initial deployment.
 See [Limitations](#limitations).

-To see a full listing of available options, run `dcos package describe --config cassandra` in the CLI, or browse the DC/OS Apache Cassandra Service install dialog in the DC/OS Dashboard.
+To see a full listing of available options, run `dcos package describe --config beta-cassandra` in the CLI, or browse the DC/OS Apache Cassandra Service install dialog in the DC/OS Dashboard.

 <a name="adding-a-node"></a>
 ### Adding a Node